 In her new role as investigative reporter, Cheng has delivered some compelling news pieces on subjects that range from E-cigarettes being used to smoke illegal drugs, to an expose about for-profit colleges, to the perils of online drug marketplaces.

 Cheng came to NBC New York from WFSB-TV in Hartford, Connecticut where she served as the New Haven bureau reporter and fill-in anchor.
 She covered stories that included the bombing of the Yale Law School, the blackout of 2003, the trial of former Governor John Rowland, and the delayed execution of convicted serial killer Michael Ross.

 Prior to that, she was a reporter at News 12 in Norwalk, Conn., where she reported for the 5 p.m. and 10 p.m. newscasts.

 A graduate of Columbia University, Cheng holds a Bachelor of Arts degree in Political Science.

-A trusted reporter with strong community ties, she is a member of the Asian American Journalists Association and was recently recognized by the Asian American and Pacific Islanders Association during their heritage month celebration.
+A trusted reporter with strong community ties, she is a member of the Asian American Journalists Association and was recognized by the Asian American and Pacific Islanders Association during their heritage month celebration.

-A native of Dix Hills, N.Y., Cheng and her husband reside in Manhattan.
+A native of Dix Hills, N.Y., Cheng and her family reside in Manhattan.